Laura-Kam/Book-Hunt/README.md

 ## Contributing

-To contribute to the repo yourself please:
+To contribute to the repository yourself please:

 Git clone the repository, work on the code, then make a pull request.